chandana999/AIE8/COMPLETE_PROJECT_DOCUMENTATION.md

 ### 🧠 Conclusion

-From this comparison, it’s clear that the **advanced retrieval setup** significantly improves the overall RAG pipeline performance.

-- **Faithfulness** increased substantially (+0.392), meaning the model’s responses are now much more grounded in retrieved evidence.
-- **Context Recall** saw the largest gain (+0.967), showing that the new retrievers are capturing nearly all relevant information from the knowledge base.
-- **Answer Relevancy** improved slightly (+0.017), confirming that responses remain closely aligned with user queries.

 Overall, the **Ensemble Retriever** offers a well-balanced and high-performing retrieval strategy, resulting in a **more accurate, context-aware, and reliable RAG system**.